devarajuvinoda/-Fraud-Detection-in-Transaction-Graphs/README.md

-# -Fraud-Detection-in-Transaction-Graphs
+# Fraud-Detection-in-Transaction-Graphs
-n this project we worked on fraud detection in transactiongraphs.
+In this project we worked on fraud detection in transactiongraphs.
 We implemented node and edge classification tech-niques  on  graph  neural  network.